rpm-software-management/dnf/doc/command_ref.rst

     Depending on the output type, DNF displays just counts of advisory types (omitted or ``--summary``), list of advisories (``--list``) or detailed information (``--info``).
 The ``-v`` option extends the output.
-When used with ``--info`` the information is even more detailed.
-When used with ``--list`` additional column with date of last advisory update is added.
+When used with ``--info``, the information is even more detailed.
+When used with ``--list``, an additional column with date of the last advisory update is added.

     ``<availability>`` specifies whether advisories about newer versions of installed packages (omitted or ``--available``), advisories about equal and